arialdomartini/arialdomartini.github.io/_posts/type-level-development/2024-03-16-boolean-blindness.md

 > (assertion), whereas the latter is a Boolean (data value);
 > they are of different type.

-But this is, really, philosophy.
+But this is, in fact, (beautiful) philosophy.

 If you want to keep your feet on the ground, please: next time you happen to be in front of a yes/no, true/false, here/there, this/that situation, try to model it with a type.

-Feel free to insult me via email if this does not work: I will not complain.
+Feel free to [insult me](/about) if this does not work: I will not complain.

+Happy programming!

 # References
 * [Dan Licata][dan-licata]